Arbitrary-arity Tree Automata and QCTL: Abstract

 We introduce a new class of automata (which we coin \kl{\EU-automata}) running on infinite \kl{trees} of arbitrary (finite) arity.
 We~develop and study several algorithms to perform classical operations (union, intersection, complement, \kl{projection}, \kl{alternation removal}) for those automata, and precisely characterise their complexities.
 We~also develop algorithms for solving membership and emptiness for the languages of trees accepted by \kl{\EU-automata}.

 We~then use \kl{\EU-automata} to obtain several algorithmic and expressiveness results for the temporal logic \QCTL (which extends \CTL with quantification over atomic propositions) and for~\MSO.
 On the one hand, we~obtain decision procedures with optimal complexity for \QCTL satisfiability and model checking; on~the other hand, we~obtain an algorithm for translating any \QCTL formula with $k$~quantifier alternations to formulas with at most one quantifier alternation, at the expense of a $(k+1)$-exponential blow-up in the size of the formulas.
-Using the same techniques, we prove that any \MSO formula can be translated into a formula with at most four quantifier alternations (and only two second-order-quantifier alternations), again with a $(k+1)$-exponential blow-up in the size of the formula.
+Using the same techniques, we prove that any \MSO formula can be translated into a formula with at most four quantifier alternations (and only one second-order-quantifier alternation), this time with a $(k+2)$-exponential blow-up in the size of the formula.